laurahspencer/LabNotebook/_posts/2020-04-23-Oly-RNA-QuantSeq-Data.md

 I received a link to the raw data, which is not yet demultiplexed (I will need to do that).
 The data is stored on Globus.org.
 I will need to transfer it from there to the Nightengales directory on Owl in the O. lurida folder, which is where all raw NGS data is housed for the Roberts Lab.
 This could be done in a few ways, but I will follow Shelly's lead, with a few changes based on my work-at-home situation.
 She directed me to this [notebook post](https://shellytrigg.github.io/130th-post/), and this [github issue](https://github.com/RobertsLab/resources/issues/713) as references.
 Globus endpoints are set up via a GUI, so since I am working at home I opted to tranfer the files to my external hard drive, and then to other locations.

-### Set up Globus personal endpoint, download data
+### Set up Globus personal endpoint on my external hard drive, download data

 Following these [Globus setup instructions](https://docs.globus.org/how-to/get-started/) I set my laptop up as a personal endpoint on Globus.
 I edited my Globus settings to be able to write to my external hard drive.
 I then transferred the two FASTQ files with their md5 files to my external hard drive.